tezrocoding/tezprofile/README.md

 - 👋 Hi, I’m Theresia.
 You can call me Tez
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in design and coding!
-- 🌱 I’m currently learning computational statistics.
-Hope my coding can help you!